Michael-Jimenez-C/Michael-Jimenez-C/README.md

 # About me Michael Jimenez

-I'm a developer and currently I'm studing systems engienering.
+I am a systems engineer and data scientist.

 - 💼 My current and future projects will be available on this GitHub, as well as those from the university.
-- 📫 How to reach me: msjimenezc@udistrital.edu.co and michaeljimenezcontreras1@gmail.com
+- 📫 How to reach me: dev.mjimenez@gmail.com and michaeljimenezcontreras1@gmail.com
-- I'm currently making good progress learning ML
 - My Kaggle profile : [msjimenezc](https://www.kaggle.com/msjimenezc)

 ## Interests